archietownsend/suckless/README.md

  - scrollback
  - alpha (transparency)
  - xresources
+# slock patches
+- capscolor
+- xresources
-# scripts
+# Credits
-Some of the scripts from this repo have been copied and then altered from [Luke Smith](https://github.com/lukesmithxyz) and [Jake@Linux](https://github.com/jdpedersen1).
+- Some of the scripts from this repo have been copied and altered from [Luke Smith](https://github.com/lukesmithxyz) and [Jake@Linux](https://github.com/jdpedersen1).
+- I used [Shourai's ST build]https://github.com/Shourai/st as a starting base